-'Horrible' return to Nigeria for U20 Women's side
+'Horrible' return to Nigeria for U20 women's side

 "Someone was communicating with different people, and for some reasons they wouldn't put us up in accommodation in one of the airport hotels.
 We were sleeping rough on the terminal floor and some on the chairs because the next flight to Abuja was scheduled for Wednesday."

-The NFF claimed that world governing body Fifa had booked airplane tickets back from Costa Rica, and visa issues meant that the players could not leave the terminal in Istanbul to travel to a hotel.
+The NFF claimed that world governing body Fifa had booked flight tickets back from Costa Rica, and visa issues meant the players could not leave the terminal in Istanbul to travel to a hotel.

 A Fifa spokesperson said the organisation helps arrange travel in co-ordination with teams which exit its competitions prior to departure, but connection and visa issues are outside its control.